scala/improvement-proposals/content/clause-interleaving.md

 ~~~
 The main rules of interest are `DefParamClauses` and `DefParamClause`, which now allow any number of type parameter clauses, term parameter clauses and using parameter clauses, in any order.

+Note that these are also used for the right-hand side of extension methods, clause interleaving thus also applies to them.

 It is worth pointing out that there can still only be at most one implicit parameter clause, which, if present, must be at the end.

 The type system and semantics naturally generalize to these new method signatures.